 Purchasing a thermocouple is not as difficult as it may seem.
 Many thermocouples are interchangeable among kilns.
 However, it is important to know the length and diameter of the thermocouple you need.
 The length is determined by the thickness of a kiln’s wall, and the diameter is the insertion point of the thermocouple in your kiln.
 Often you will find thermocouples protected in a porcelain sleeve (like on Skutt kilns) or in a tube, as in the case of L&L kilns.
 Thermocouples can come braided, as with the thermocouples for Amaco front loaders, and Olympic and Paragon kilns sometimes use a metal sheath over the thermocouple.

 We carry thermocouples for all kiln models that we sell.
-They are available with and without thermocouple mounting blocks.
-Please click on the thermocouple product listings in this department or contact us for more information.
+Most are available with and without thermocouple mounting blocks.
+Please click on the thermocouple product listings in this department for more information.